Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

 \section{Main Results}

-Here we present our results of the CFT data from the fixed-point tensor of the linearized Tensor Renormalization Group~\cite{lyu2021lTRG}, using the improved gauging fixing via MCF.
-In particular, we separately extract the CFT data, i.e., scaling dimension and OPE coefficients, from two different methods: one is by introducing defects on the lattice, and another only depends on the fixed-point tensor, with no knowledge about the lattice.
+Here we present our results of the CFT data from the fixed point tensor of the linearized Tensor Renormalization Group~\cite{lyu2021lTRG}, using the improved gauging fixing via MCF.
+We obtain the CFT data by two distinct approaches: one involving the introduction of defects on the lattice and the other relying solely on the fixed-point tensor, without any information about the lattice.
 We also compare the tensors corresponding to conformal operators extracted from the two methods.

-We first follow the work of Lyu et al. \cite{lyu2021lTRG}, which extracted the conformal dimension spectrum from the eigenvalues of lTRG.
-Our first contribution is the improving of the stability of the RG flow by introducing MCF for gauge fixing.
-The results of RG flow and scaling dimensions are summarized in Sections \ref{sec:Results_TdiffFlow} and \ref{sec:Results_ScDim}.
+We first follow the work of Lyu et al. \cite{lyu2021lTRG}, who extracted the conformal dimension spectrum from the eigenvalues of lTRG.
+Our first contribution is to improve the stability of the RG flow by introducing MCF for gauge fixing.
+The results of the RG flow and scaling dimensions are summarized in Sections \ref{sec:Results_TdiffFlow} and \ref{sec:Results_ScDim}.

-Next, we go beyond reproducing scaling dimensions and propose and implement how to extract the OPE coefficients, such as $C_{\sigma\sigma\varepsilon}$, through the fusion of eigenvectors the of lTRG fixed point equations (note that these eigenvectors are themselves tensors).
+Next, we go beyond reproducing scaling dimensions and propose and implement how to extract the OPE coefficients, such as $C_{\sigma\sigma\varepsilon}$, through the fusion of eigenvectors and lTRG fixed point equations (note that these eigenvectors are themselves tensors).
 The results agree with known values and are summarized in Section \ref{sec:Results_OPEFromlTRG}.

-Additionally, we verify that eigenvectors of lTRG serve as a useful representation of conformal states at low energy sectors.
+Additionally, we verify that eigenvectors of lTRG serve as a useful representation of conformal states at low-energy sectors.
 To do this, specifically, we also construct these conformal states by placing lattice-level operators on the lattice (see Table~\ref{tab:scdim}) and then coarse-graining them.
-We compare these with the eigenvectors of lTRG and find that the latter aligns well with the coarse-grained tensors in the low-energy (or small scaling-dimension) subspace, as demonstrated in Section~\ref{sec:Results_eigvecCompare}.
+We compare these with the eigenvectors of lTRG and find that the latter align well with the coarse-grained tensors in the low-energy subspace (i.e., the subspace consists of states of small scaling), as demonstrated in Section~\ref{sec:Results_eigvecCompare}.
 Moreover, by expanding the coarse-grained tensor using the basis of primary and descendant states, it becomes evident that the position of the primary operator inserted in the lattice is encoded in the components of the descendant basis, similar to the standard Taylor expansion used for operators.
 This observation is discussed in Section \ref{sec:Results_encoding_position}.